meduketto/iksemel-rust/DESIGN.md

-This was a badly limited validation system which is obsoleted within a few years by RelaxNG, and then others like XSD, Schematron, etc.
+This was a badly limited validation system which is obsoleted within a few years by RelaxNG, and then others like XSD, Schematron, etc. It uses an ad-hoc, non-XML language which is embedded within a DOCTYPE element.

-It uses an ad-hoc, non-XML language which is embedded within a DOCTYPE element.
+It was a source of many security vulnerabilities, such as the [External Entity][XXEATTACK] or [Billion Laughs][BILLIONLOL] attacks.

 Iksemel just skips it.